There are many reasons why you would want to do a ski instructor course or snowboard instructor course:

 It might seem obvious, but achieving a world-renowned qualification will look fantastic on your CV!
-The qualifications you can achieve on a SnowSkool course come from BASI, CASI/CSIA, NZSIA/SBINZ who are arguably the most respected snowsports instructor organisations in the world.
+The qualifications you can achieve on a SnowSkool course come from BASI, CASI/CSIA, NZSIA/SBINZ and now IAISI with our new Internship in Switzerland.
+These organisations are arguably the most respected snowsports instructor organisations in the world.

 It’s no secret that ski instructor training courses are tough.
 You’ll be put through your paces in terms of fitness, skiing or riding skills, and your teaching ability.
 To get up every morning and head out into whatever weather is thrown at you demonstrates resilience.

-On a ski instructor course in Canada, France or New Zealand, you’ll meet people from all around the world.
+On a ski or snowboard instructor course in Canada, France, New Zealand or Switzerland, you’ll meet people from all around the world.
 Of course, everyone will have a common interest, but your personal and social skills will be put to the test living and training with a brand-new group of people from different backgrounds and cultures.